-Right, so that doesn't prove cauda equina syndrome, it simply means you got to go and look harder and see if there is a compromise somewhere.

-That would be one of the steps towards building a case for doing something or not doing something.
-So if the patient is able to void and empty their bladder, then likely they've got reasonable control of the sphincters.
+Right, so that doesn't prove quarter requirements, it simply means you got to go and look harder and see if there there is a compromise somewhere, that would be one of the steps towards building a case for doing something or not doing something.
+So if the patient is able to avoid and empty their bladder, then likely they've got reasonable control of the sphincters.
 And therefore your index of suspicion drops down, if it's retained in the bladder, and certainly more than 200 mils that ramps your index of suspicion up and then you go for your urgent MRI scan.
-And then you put all these these bits of information together.

-Which is presumably the gold standard, the MRI, because you will clearly see whether the situation in the spinal column matches the symptoms that the guy has.
+And then you put all these these bits of information together, which is presumably the gold standard, the MRI, because you will you will clearly see whether the situation in the spinal column matches the symptoms that the guy has.

-Most specialists now would agree that you cannot diagnose cauda equina syndrome without an MRI scan.
-There has to be radiological concordance.
-Because certainly, my time working in the hospital, we would have patients arriving with all the signs and symptoms of cauda equina syndrome, and you'd MRI them and they'd have a nice clear canal and absolutely no indentation of the theaker or of the canal.
+Most.
+Most specialists now would agree that you cannot diagnose quadrocopter syndrome without an MRI scan.
+It had there has to be radiological concordance.
+Because certainly my time working in the hospital, we would have patients arriving with all the signs and symptoms of cord recliner syndrome, and you'd MRI them and they'd have a nice clear canal and absolutely no indentation of the of the theaker or of the canal.
 And, you know, there are lots of discussions about why those patients present with those symptoms and how their symptoms come about.
-But essentially, if you don't have radiological concordance with your clinical findings and your case history, you can't diagnose cauda equina syndrome.
+But essentially if you don't have radiological concordance with your your clinical findings and your case history, you can't diagnose quilter quarter Aquinas syndrome.

 No, okay.
-Annabelle has asked how common cauda equina syndrome actually is.
+Anna, Annabelle has asked how common cold recliner syndrome actually is.

 It's very rare.
-And you know, again, the literature will tell you all sorts of figures about how common it is.
+And you know, again, the the literature will tell you all sorts of figures about how common it is.
 And I think it's helpful to know that it's rare, but I don't think it's particularly helpful to know exactly what the figures are.
-Because ultimately, if you have a patient presented to you, you're not going to sit there and say, well, I've seen 500 patients this year, and not one of them had cauda equina, therefore this must be the patient.
+Because ultimately, if you have a patient present to you, you're not going to sit there and say, Well, I've seen 500 patients this year this year, and not one of them is headquartered require, therefore this must be the pressure.

+Yes.
 It's an interesting question.
 But it's almost a moot point, you've got to deal with the patients in front of you.

-But also, the statistics will be skewed to some degree because cauda equina syndrome might be relatively rare in the population as a whole.
-But it'll be a lot more common in people who come to physical therapists because they're coming with pain, and very often with back pain.

-Exactly that.
-So then when I've done presentations in the past, I have often put details in about the figures of how frequently it occurs, and what percentage of patients who have apparent cauda equina actually go on to have it.
-And on reflection, I'm not sure how helpful that is because, you know, we've got to take a pragmatic view, and that is with the patient in front of you.
+But also, the statistics will be skewed to some degree because quarter recliner syndrome might be relatively rare in the population as a whole.
+But it'll be a lot more common in people who come to physical therapists because they're coming with pain, and very often with back pain, exactly that.
+So then when I've done presentations in the past, I have often put details in about the figures of how frequency, how frequently it occurs, and what percentage of patients who have a parent cord required to actually go on to have it.
+And on reflection, I'm not sure how helpful that is because, you know, we've got to take a pragmatic view, and that is with the patients in front of you.